-I made these raw brownie bites in an ongoing attempt to steer Miss ND (and myself!) towards healthier refined sugar free sweet treats, I am continually (it feels) presenting her with my culinary experiments.
+I made these raw brownie bites in an ongoing attempt to steer Miss ND (and myself!) towards healthier refined sugar free sweet treats.
 She’ll try anything and is a great barometer to anything from “ugh, disgusting” to “that’s really yummy mummy, can I have another!”.
 Kids will usually tell you how it is!

 I started a long time ago with this basic recipe for raw brownie bites with only 4 ingredients, adding in various other ingredients but I’ve had to be sneaky as Miss ND calls it to get some of them past her!
 (She is used to my veggie smuggling).